Port Madison Yacht Club

 The board’s position is the best use of our large boat facilities is to offer moorage to boats and members who actively sail together at club sponsored events.
 Moorage at the PMYC docks should be looked at as an active staging area for sailing events, more than just a marina.
 These events build the club and promote a healthy, vibrant, on the water community of members.
 Member boats which do not regularly attend club events can just as effectively represent the club while being moored in the surrounding area, as most member boats are.

 Participation events encourage large boats to be enjoyed by members on the water outside of Hidden Cove, with other members on their boats.
 Ideally these events include groups of at least five large boats.
 All the events on the approved list share this characteristic.
 Examples of Club Sponsored Sailing Events include races, parades, cruises, and some Commodore approved special events.
 Event lists are finalized and published in January of each calendar year.

 For members privileged to moor their boats on our docks, in the prime location of Hidden Cove, we offer discounted moorage rates compared to other island marinas.
-In return, dock tenants agree: (1) their boats will actively support and participate in at least two Club Sponsored Sailing Events annually and (2) they will report in January each year on the events they participated in the prior calendar year.
+In return, dock tenants agree: (1) their boats will actively support and participate in at least three Club Sponsored Sailing Events annually and (2) they will report in January each year on the events they participated in the prior calendar year.